ailenus/SortManager/readme.md

 generates an error-level log and the system exits with exit status `1`.

 The `InputPrompter` class contains several public static methods for printing user prompts.
-Each method invokes the a printing method of the `DisplayManager` class.
+Each method invokes a printing method of the `DisplayManager` class.

 The `OutputPrinter` class contains two public static methods, `printOutput0`